Ghazal 19, Verse 7

 FWP:

-SETS == KYA; WORD
+SETS == KYA; MUSHAIRAH

 FOOD: {6,4}

-There's an implicit contrast between the city and the desert, the usual haunt of wild lovers and madmen.
+When it comes to food, the verse sets up an implicit contrast between the city and the desert, the usual haunt of wild lovers and madmen.
 Hunger in the desert is almost de rigeur (think of the skeletal Majnun); in the desert there's a famine of food to eat, while in this well-peopled, pleasant city (see the definition above) there's a famine of grief to 'eat'.
-The first part of the second line [ham ne yih maanaa] suggests that the speaker has been (reluctantly?) persuaded to remain in Delhi, at least half against his will, and thus feels entitled be perverse about it.

-Thus we're led to ask ourselves whether the big city and the desert are more similar (both lack the wherewithal for 'eating') or more different (a famine of grief amidst a crowd, or a famine of food in solitude).
+Thus we're led to ask ourselves whether the big city and the desert are more similar (both lack the wherewithal for 'eating') or more different (a famine of grief amidst a crowd, versus a famine of food in solitude).

 It's rare for Ghalib to mention anything as specific, as 'real', as a city in the world, and that too the one he actually lives in.
 Of course, he doesn't go so far as to give us any genuine information about it-- it becomes a ghazal city, distinguished only by its temporary ('now') grief-famine.
 The fact that even something as minimal as a place name stands out so vividly shows how deep in the realm of stylization and abstraction the ghazal itself lives.